design-patterns-for-humans/brazilian-portuguese/README.md

 Console.WriteLine(cloned.Category); // Mountain Sheep
 ```

-Also you could use the magic method `__clone` to modify the cloning behavior.
+Also you could use the magic method `Clone` to modify the cloning behavior.

 **When to use?**